 Methods for exclusion and damage prevention

-- In some situations, water levels in the beaver pond may be controlled by special devices such as the Clemson beaver pond leveler .
+- In some situations, water levels in the beaver pond may be controlled by special devices such as the Clemson beaver pond leveler.
 For information and technical assistance, contact your local DNR area wildlife office.
-Minncor no longer sells them but information about the levelers still is available.
+The levelers are no longer available from Minncor, but can be built using a few basic tools and information in the brochure.

 - Protect individual trees in your yard by placing hardware cloth cylinders at least 30" tall around the base of the tree.
 Energized fencing can protect larger areas.